tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 - **Thickness Calibration Start:** and **End:** calibrates the vector stroke thickness defined according to the **Threshold** value; a low value will reduce the stroke thickness preserving its integrity.
 A different value inserted in the **Start** / **End** field determines an animation of the thickness along the length of the level.

-- **Preserve Painted Areas**, when activated, preserves all painted areas in Toonz Raster levels (TLV files) and all the areas painted with colors different from the line color in Raster levels.
+- **Preserve Painted Areas**, when activated, preserves all painted areas in Smart Raster levels (TLV files) and all the areas painted with colors different from the line color in Raster levels.

 - **Add Border** adds a vector stroke along the image border in order to detect also areas bleeding off the image edge.